 Both companies will help you save money on foreign currency exchanges.
 However, they are still different in their fees and their offers.
 They both have some pros and cons.

-On the other hand, Revolut offers transfers for free!
-It is valid for each currency pair, however, there is a limit of £5000 (GBP) per month.
+On the other hand, Revolut offers an initial amount of transfers for free!
+It is valid for each currency pair, however, there is a limit of £1000 (GBP) per month.
 Once you reach this limit, you will have to pay a 0.5% fee on any amount exceeding your free foreign exchange allowance.
 Also, on weekends, you will have to pay an extra fee for each transfer.

 In conclusion, It seems that if you want the best fees in every case, you will have to use both cards: